AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

    >[!NOTE]
    >
-   >If this command fails but the `validateEdgeFpsslSni` command above succeeds, you might need to wait for your DNS updates to fully propagate.
-DNS-Datensätze verfügen über eine zugehörige [TTL (Time-to-Live)](https://en.wikipedia.org/wiki/Time_to_live#DNS_records) , die den Cache-Ablauf für DNS-Antworten dieser Datensätze vorschreibt.
-Daher müssen Sie möglicherweise mindestens so lange warten, wie Ihre TTLs funktionieren.
+   >Wenn dieser Befehl fehlschlägt, aber der obige `validateEdgeFpsslSni` Befehl erfolgreich ausgeführt wird, müssen Sie möglicherweise warten, bis Ihre DNS-Updates vollständig übertragen werden.
+DNS records have an associated [TTL (time-to-live)](https://en.wikipedia.org/wiki/Time_to_live#DNS_records) that dictates cache expiration time for DNS replies of those records, so you may need to wait at least as long as your TTLs.
 You can use the `dig target.example.com` command or [the G Suite Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME) to look up your specific TTLs.

 ## Bekannte Einschränkungen

 * QA mode will not be sticky when you have CNAME and at.js 1.x because it is based on a third-party cookie.
-Die Lösung besteht darin, jeder URL, zu der Sie navigieren, die Parameter für die Vorschau hinzuzufügen.
+The workaround is to add the preview parameters to each URL you navigate to.
 Der QS-Modus ist fixierbar, wenn Sie CNAME und at.js 2.x haben.
-* Derzeit funktioniert die `overrideMboxEdgeServer` Einstellung nicht ordnungsgemäß mit CNAME.
+* Currently the `overrideMboxEdgeServer` setting doesn&#39;t work properly with CNAME.
 Dies sollte so festgelegt werden, `false` dass keine fehlerhaften Anfragen gestellt werden.
-* When using CNAME it becomes more likely that the size of the cookie header for Target calls will increase.
+* Bei der Verwendung von CNAME erhöht sich die Wahrscheinlichkeit, dass die Größe des Cookie-Headers für Zielgruppen-Aufrufe zunimmt.
 Es wird empfohlen, die Cookie-Größe unter 8 KB zu halten.